Fellowship Applications are Now Open!

 The Graduate Fellowship Program provides a deeper dive into public policy.
 You will immerse yourself by spending four days each week (Monday-Thursday) learning all facets of public policy, working with colleagues on significant projects.
 You will spend invaluable time understanding how effective policy is created and implemented, building on what you learned in your graduate studies.

-On Fridays, you will join other fellows for a full day of leadership development centered on CHCI’s four Pillars of Leadership—Civic Engagement, Social Responsibility, Self Empowerment, and Promoting Community and Hispanic Culture.
-Weekly programming will refine your leadership skills, affirm your career goals and focus area, and allow you the opportunity to spend quality time discussing policy issues of national concern.
+On Fridays, you will join the Fellowship cohort for a full day of leadership development centered on CHCI’s four Pillars of Leadership—Civic Engagement, Social Responsibility, Self Empowerment, and Promoting Community and Hispanic Culture.
+Weekly programming will refine your leadership skills, affirm your career goals and focus area, and allow you the opportunity to spend time discussing policy issues of national concern.
 You will gain experience proposing effective policy solutions by critically examining all sides and implications of these issues.
 The service component of the program will help you understand how important it is to remain socially involved and “pay it forward” for the next generation of Latino leaders.

 Access Latino Leaders Dedicated to Change